sentubiswas013/Javascript/code/important-02.md

 Know the latest features: Make sure you’re familiar with ES6+ features like arrow functions, destructuring, async/await, and promises.

 Solve problems in different ways: Many problems can be solved in multiple ways—make sure you can articulate time and space complexity and justify your approach.

-### Would you like help with any specific question or topic from this list?